-Each summer and winter intersession, KCAI offers students the opportunity to earn 3 to 6 credits studying off-campus with KCAI faculty.
+Each summer and winter intersession, KCAI offers students the opportunity to earn credits studying off-campus with KCAI faculty.

 Feb.
 7, 2014 (Friday) - application and required documents, plus $250 non-refundable deposit, due in KCAI business office.

 Feb.
 10, 2014 (Monday) - student selections will be made and confirmed via email

 Feb.
 26, 2014 (Wednesday) - A non-refundable payment of half of the total trip fee is due in the KCAI business office.

 March 7, 2014 (Friday) - full payment of the total trip fee is due in the KCAI business office.

 May 19, 2014 (Monday) - depart USA

 May 20, 2014 (Tuesday) - arrive in Budapest